mndjinga/CDMATH/README.md

 Create Linux installation packages for CDMATH
 ---------------------------------------------
-After popular request, here is how you can create packages for Ubuntu 14.04 and Ubuntu 16.04 and Red Hat-based Linux distributions:
+After popular request, here is how you can create packages for Debian and Red Hat-based Linux distributions:

 1. Download CDMATH as explained hereabove.
 2. Set the environment as explained hereabove (in particular, make sure you have `rpm` installed).